m5c/RestifyGroupPartitioner/README.md

 group.
 This means we must ensure the group participants showcase comparable skills for the technologies involved.
 This repository contains a simple python program to automatize the group partition task, based on the recruits self-declared skill sets.

+ > Note: This software cannot be run without personal participant information (actual name linked to self-reported skills).
+The code cannot be executed without that undisclosed data.
+Nonetheless the algorothm code can be reviewed and reused for future projects.

 ## Functionality